 Here's just a few of the mistakes you'll make if you trust the eBay help system:

-The most important thing covered in the Auction Revolution is the fact that you must have a system in place for your auctions to ensure consistency and maximum efficiency.
+The most important thing covered in The IWantCollectibles Guide to Ebay Sales is the fact that you must have a system in place for your auctions to ensure consistency and maximum efficiency.

 The book covered areas I had not thought much about.
 I have always wondered about whether it is worth using any of the additional listing upgrades that are available, and that section of the book definitely helped clarify what may be helpful and what definitely isn't.